microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 user settings file, as a point for the user to add customizations to the dynamic profile to.

-We'll need to keep the state of these dynamically generateed profiles around in memory during runtime to be able to ensure the only state we're serializing is that which is different from the initially generated dynamic profile.
+We'll need to keep the state of these dynamically generated profiles around in memory during runtime to be able to ensure the only state we're serializing is that which is different from the initially generated dynamic profile.

+When the generator is first run, and determines that a new profile has been added

 <!-- If a dynamic profile generator has determined that a profile should no longer be
 used, we don't want to totally remove the profile from the file - perhaps